margh/rconsole/README.md

 ## This is forked from https://github.com/tblobaum/rconsole
-## as a stopgap for the main fork being updated for node 0.10.*
+This fork is being used as a stopgap while the main repo is updated for node 0.10.*

 # revised console